KodaiYM/SideMenu/README.md

 # SideMenu

 ## Overview
-Side Menu sample on WPF (XMAL only) by .NET Core 3.1.
+Side Menu sample on WPF (XAML only) by .NET Core 3.1.

 Completely free.
 Please feel free to use it but no guarantee.